The Callisto Protocol — What Aussie Critics Are Saying

 PowerUp Gaming — 5.5/10 (Leo Stevenson)

-“Facing one enemy is fine but as soon as two or more enemies come at you at once, the entire system falls apart.
-It is impossoble to dodge all incoming attacks when they come from multiple sides and especially when the camera is positioned such that you can’t even see the enemies behind you.
+“Facing one enemy is fine but as soon as two or more come at you at once, the entire system falls apart… especially when you can’t see behind you.”

 Press Start — 8/10 (James Berich)